Why Johnny Depp Wasn't in Virginia Court When Amber Heard Verdict Was Read - E! Online

 Meanwhile, Heard expressed her disappointment.
 "I'm heartbroken that the mountain of evidence still was not enough to stand up to the disproportionate power, influence, and sway of my ex-husband," the Aquaman actress said in part of a statement.
 "I'm even more disappointed with what this verdict means for other women.
 It is a setback.
 It sets back the clock to a time when a woman who spoke up and spoke out could be publicly shamed and humiliated."

 Depp filed a defamation lawsuit against Heard in 2019 over her 2018 Washington Post op-ed in which she wrote she was a "public figure representing domestic abuse."
 Although Depp was never mentioned by name, he alleged the piece damaged his career.
-Heard filed a countersuit against her ex Depp in 2020 in which she alleged he defamed her when his lawyer called her allegations of abuse a "hoax" and that the statement affected her career.
+Heard filed a countersuit against her ex Depp in 2020 in which she alleged he defamed her when his then-lawyer Adam Waldman called her allegations of abuse a "hoax" and that the statement affected her career.

 The verdict comes less than two years after Depp lost a libel case against the U.K. newspaper The Sun, which referred to him as a "wife beater" in a headline.
 "Although he has proved the necessary elements of his cause of action in libel," the judge said at the time, "the defendants have shown that what they published in the meaning which I have held the words to bear was substantially true."